stuffmattdoes/finite-state-machine-router/README.md

         <button onClick={event => send('browse')}>Browse Wood Selection</button>
     </div>
 ```
 Notice the components props.
 You should be familiar with `children`, React's default argument for allowing hierarchy.
-What's new are `history`, `machine`, and `match`, which are all populated automatically when supplied to `<State component={thisComponent}/>`.
+What's new are `history`, `machine`, and `match`, which are all populated automatically when our component is supplied to `<State component={thisComponent}/>`.

 Pay special attention to `machine.send()`.
 This is how we dispatch events to our state machine in order to activate transitions.
-In this particular example, `send('browse')` would cause out state machine to exit the `home` state and enter the `browse` state.
+In this particular example, `send('browse')` would cause our state machine to exit the `home` state and enter the `browse` state.
 The URL would update automatically according to our `path` attributes.

 Let's keep going.
 ```jsx